As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Jasper Locations in California

 California, similarly to Oregon, is a prosperous state regarding rocks and minerals, and this also stands true when it comes to jasper.
-There are dozens of great locations to find jasper specimens in California.
+There are dozens of great locations in California where jasper specimens can be found.

 For example, there are numerous ocean beaches in Crescent City where jasper is present.
 Patrick’s Point State Park beaches are also well known for their jaspers and agates.
 In Siskiyou County, you can find jasper in the Agate Flat area.

 In Trinity County, all the gravels surrounding Trinity River are filled with jasper specimens of various colors.
-Modoc County is also great to find jasper, especially near Goose Lake or the Fandango Pass between Fort Bidwell and Pine Creek.
+Modoc County is also great for finding Jasper, especially near Goose Lake or the Fandango Pass between Fort Bidwell and Pine Creek.

 Poppy jasper can be found in San Jose, at the creeks northwest of Morgan Hill.
-One of the best counties in California to find jasper, though, is San Bernardino.
+One of the best counties in California to find Jasper in is San Bernardino.

 Here, you can discover jasper at Amboy Crater, Afton Canyon, the Eagle Crags area, or on the north side of the hill near Lead Pipe Spring.
 If you want to find gem-quality Lavic jasper, head to Mesas and gullies around Midway.